Charlotte rivière

 Charlotte Rivière is a biophysics researcher and lecturer at the University Claude Bernard Lyon 1 and a junior member of the French Institute of University Professors (IUF) since 2019.
 Her work focuses on studying the mechanical properties of the tumor microenvironment and developing microfluidic systems to analyze cancer cells and test therapeutic agents.
 A recipient of the CNRS Bronze Medal in 2021.
 She is recognized for her contributions at the physics-biology interface and advancements in cancer research.

-Innovating cellular confinement for molecular and imaging studies
+Mechanobiology: Innovating cellular confinement for molecular and imaging studies

 In her lab, Charlotte Riviere's team sought to replicate the highly confined conditions found in fibrosis and cancer to understand their impact on cells.
 At the same time, Dr. Véronique’s team needed a way to study long-term cellular confinement while introducing drugs at specific times.